rhizomes-project/rhizomes-etl/README.md

 `--rebuild_previous_items` - pass in 'yes' or 'no', indicating whether the ETL script should output metadata for items that are already loaded in the website (default is 'no').

 `--images_only` - pass in 'yes' or 'no', indicating whether records that have no image should be ignored (default is 'no').

+# Other scripts in this repository

+The `setup.py`, `data_parsers.py` and `tools.py` files in the etl folder container helper code used by the main `run.py` application.

+The `tests` folder contains basic automated tests to ensure that the ETL tools are executing as expected.
+These can be invoked by running `run_coverage.sh`.

+The `sandbox` folder contains lightweight commandline interfaces for testing the various ETL pipelines.
+If you'd like to do your own development within this repository, these scripts provide you with scaffolding to get started.

+The `data` folder contains cached data used to track the import process, and some additional metadata used by the SAAM parser.